 The curvelet transform was first introduced in 2000 by Cand'es and Donoho [2, 7], which used a complex series of steps involving the ridgelet analysis of the radon transform of an image with very slow performance; a newer method was developed that easier to use and understand.
 The use of ridgelet transform as a preprocessing step of curvelet was discarded, thus reducing the amount of redundancy in the transform and increasing the speed considerably.
-This improved version of curvelet transform (FDCT).
+This improved version of curvelet transform was known as Fast Discrete Curvelet Transform (FDCT).
 "Curvelet aims to deal with interesting phenomena occurring along curved edges in a 2D image.
 As illustrated in figure 5, curvelet needs fewer coefficients for representation, and the edge produced from curvelet is smoother than wavelet edge"[6,18]